Hymn to Saint Gregory the Pope

 Iesum sequaris principem.

-You supply an abundance of wealth
+You provide an abundance of wealth

 And you despise